-Rule to autosave attachment in Outlook
+Rule to automatically save attachment in Outlook

 1. Open the VBA IDE in Outlook.
 Alt-F11 will do this.

 2. Insert the following code to the Modules section.
 On the left side there is a tree, expand until you find Modules.
 Then, if there is not a Module item under Modules, create one by right clicking on Modules.
-Now past the following code in the main VBA window.
+Or right click and choose Insert -> Module.

-3. Close the VBA IDE.
+4. Close the VBA IDE.

-4. Create a Rule that calls the script.
+5. Create a Rule that calls the script.
 Tools -> Rules and Alerts -> New Rule...

-5. In the first screen of the new rule wizard, choose "Check messages when they arrive".
+6. In the first screen of the new rule wizard, choose "Check messages when they arrive".

-6. In the second, you could specify certain criteria that the message must match.
+7. In the second, you could specify certain criteria that the message must match.
 Tip: Try "with specific words in the message header" and ".txt" for the search string to save only .txt files.

-7. On the third screen, choose "run a script".
+8. On the third screen, choose "run a script".
 When you click the underlined word, "script", you should see the code that you pasted in the VBA console.

-8. Click "finish", and test your work.
+9. Click "finish", and test your work.

 If this was helpful to you, drop me a note in the comments below.